Our Team

 -

-Lindsay Anderson, PhD Student
+Lindsay Anderson, PhD Candidate

 Lindsay is from Savannah, Ga, and is currently pursuing a PhD in the Neuroscience Graduate Program.
 Here, she is studying when and where motor variability arises during thermosensory processing, uncovering the neural circuits that produce adaptable motor behaviors.
 She completed her undergraduate studies at Savannah State University in 2021 with a B.S. in Biology and a minor in Applied Mathematics.
 During a summer internship, she studied how information is encoded and used to adapt to environmental variability in C. elegans utilizing optogenetics, thus initiating her research interest.